 2) A second- or third-degree AV block

-3) First-degree AV block with a P-R interval of larger than or equal to 300 ms.
+3) First-degree AV block with a P-R interval larger than or equal to 300 ms

-Although there is no evidence that parenteral antibiotics are preferable to oral antibiotics, parenteral antibiotics are the standard first-line treatment for hospitalised patients.
+Although there is no evidence that parenteral antibiotics are preferable to oral antibiotics, parenteral antibiotics are the standard first-line treatment for hospitalized patients.
 The most commonly prescribed parenteral antibiotics are ceftriaxone or cefotaxime.
-Intravenous antibiotics should be continued until the second or third degree AVB is resolved or the P-R interval is less than 300 ms. Patients may continue oral medication for a total of 14 to 21 days after that.
+Intravenous antibiotics should be continued until the second- or third-degree AV block is resolved or the P-R interval is less than 300 ms. Patients may continue oral medication for a total of 14-21 days after that.

-In individuals with a combination of hemodynamic instability and high-grade second or third-degree AVB, a temporary pacemaker is recommended.
+In individuals with a combination of hemodynamic instability and high-grade second- or third-degree AV block, a temporary pacemaker is recommended.
 Once the high-degree heart block has been addressed, the pacemaker can be withdrawn.

 Permanent pacemaker placement is not recommended because conduction problems are temporary, improve with antibiotic therapy, and are unlikely to return.
 Lyme carditis is listed as a class 3 indication in the 2008 American College of Cardiology/American Heart Association/Heart Rhythm Society Guidelines for Device-Based Therapy of Cardiac Rhythm Abnormalities.

-Patients with new-onset dilated cardiomyopathy may require antibiotic treatment due to the presence of seronegative Lyme carditis.
+Patients with new-onset dilated cardiomyopathy may require antibiotic treatment because of the presence of seronegative Lyme carditis.

-The prognosis for Lyme carditis is generally favourable.
-It is frequently accompanied with conduction problems and is, in most cases, curable.
-Patients with third-degree heart block recover in six days on average when given adequate antibiotic treatment.
-There are several occurrences of permanent AV block, however they are relatively uncommon.
-There have been stories of people dying as a result of severe myocarditis.
-However, this consequence has only been documented in a few situations.
-There has been evidence of a relationship between Lyme illness and dilated cardiomyopathy.
+The prognosis for Lyme carditis is generally favorable.
+It is frequently accompanied by conduction problems and is curable in most cases.
+Patients with third-degree heart block recover in 6 days on average when given adequate antibiotic treatment.
+There are several occurrences of permanent AV blocks; however, they are relatively uncommon.
+There have been stories of people dying because of severe myocarditis.
+However, this has only been documented in a few situations.
+There has been evidence of a relationship between Lyme disease and dilated cardiomyopathy.

-Although there have been reports of fatal cases, the mortality rate associated with Lyme carditis has always been low and has continued to fall as early detection and antibiotic treatment has improved.
+Although there have been reports of fatal cases, the mortality rate associated with Lyme carditis has always been low and has continued to fall as early detection and antibiotic treatment have been possible.
 In 2013, three deaths linked to Lyme carditis were reported in the press.
 Following the publication of this report, the CDC launched a follow-up examination of 1696 cases recorded between 1995 and 2013.
-Only two of the three instances were verified as Lyme carditis-related death, accounting for 0.001% of the total.
+Only two of the three instances were verified as Lyme carditis-related deaths, accounting for 0.001% of the total.